lukerobertsapps/LRDeviceKit/README.md

 Create all your device features in the app layer and pass them to the library during configuration.

 1. Extend MessageCommand to include your commands and namespaces.
-Example here
+[Example here.](/Sources/LRDeviceKit/Message/MessageCommand.swift)
 ```swift
 extension MessageCommand {
   // LED Namespace (0x05)